elementary/docs/apis/gresource.md

 # Custom Resources

-You can include additional resources with your app like icons or css files using GResource.
+You can include additional resources with your app like icons or CSS files using GResource.
 When using GResource, these files will be compiled into your app's binary, ensuring they're available and loaded when your app launches.
 Regardless of which type of resource you'd like to include, you'll need to create a `gresource.xml` file and include it in your build system.
 Make sure to start with a `Gtk.Application` as described in the [previous section](../writing-apps/our-first-app/the-build-system.md)

 In the `data` directory, create a new file called `gresource.xml` with the following contents: